Click here to read the article on CEPro.com

 Case in point, while visiting a cable manufacturer we were introduced to an employee whose job it was to keep the facility clean and in proper order.
 Nice guy and he worked extremely long hard hours.
 Two years later, when we again visited that factory, we met their chief engineer.
 Guess who it was?
 Yep, it was the same maintenance guy.
 Get the picture?
 That is when we realized many products are just “thrown over the fence” with limited R&D for many brands to pick up and sell.
 Unfortunately, we are still experiencing this only now in the active optical cable (AOC) world we live in.

-There are times manufacturers will send in products for pre-test not having any clue if that product meets its stated claims.
+There are times when manufacturers will send in products for pre-test not having any clue if that product meets its stated claims.
 Just keep throwing them over the fence, we may get lucky!
 Well, maybe, but it is a crapshoot at best.
 It’s kind of like using a food recipe where it may state to use a half a teaspoon of this, a “dash” of that, and two tablespoons of another ingredient.
 And the half teaspoon turns into more like three-quarters, the dash becomes a pinch and the two tablespoons turn into two and a half.
 It can still turn into a great dish but when it comes to HDMI it’s a recipe for disaster.
 There is just not that much wiggle room.

 We recently had samples from one cable provider claiming all had 48G throughput.